-from women across new york state
+Testimonies from women across the state who terminated wanted pregnancies.

 "We were told that even if he came to term, he’d only live a short while before choking to death.
 My husband and I decided we couldn’t put him through that.
 But now I was at 31 weeks of pregnancy, well past the 24-week cut off for termination under New York law...We live in New York after all and my baby is not viable.
 Yet, I still can’t have this done by my own doctors in a supposedly progressive state.
 I was going to have to fly to Colorado to get an abortion.
 When I told a friend we had to fly to Colorado, he assumed I was doing this under the table, in some kind of shady way.
 I had to convince him—no, this is just what you have to do in New York, even though our top doctor at a top hospital supported this course of care."